- Reverse Itinerary available

 After breakfast we head to the famous Whaleworld interpretation centre for a quick self-guided tour before enjoying coastal sightseeing, visiting ‘The Gap’ and ‘Natural Bridge.’
 Travelling West to the coastal resort town of Walpole, we join our local guide for a luncheon cruise on the Nornalup Inlet, widely regarded as one of the last great wilderness areas.
 Next stop is the Valley of the Giants ‘Tree Top Walk’ which reaches 40 metres high into the forest Canopy.
 Afterwards head Northwest back to Perth with a dinner stop at Kodja Place Visitors Centre (own expense) Return to Perth at approx. 10.30pm for the next 5 nights.

-Pinnacles Desert, New Norcia and Wildflowers
+New Norcia Benedictine History, Swan Valley and Seasonal Wildflowers

 Wave Rock, York, Wildflowers & Aboriginal Culture